hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/08_monitoring/02_installing_prometheus_and_grafana.md

 # Installing Prometheus and Grafana

+- NOTE: HELM IS DEPRECATED AND THIS INSTRUCTIONS IS NOW INVALID

 ## Helm
 - `Helm` is a tool for installing software using Kubernetes charts
 - `Charts` makes it easy to install software on kubernetes cluster in a standardized configuration